It is one of the most asked questions by an entrepreneur.

 Your business stock valuation

 You would normally value your business stock at cost but maintain a habit of maintaining a policy of periodically checking the shelf life of your stock.
 In case the value of your stock depreciates in the market, bring it down to NRV or Net realizable value.
-Due to bringing down the cost of the stock, the value of your closing stock will come down hence ensuring that your stock is not overvalued which means payment of higher tax on the overvalued amount.
+For Tax planning Due to bringing down the cost of the stock, the value of your closing stock will come down hence ensuring that your stock is not overvalued which means payment of higher tax on the overvalued amount.

 Frequency of Cash payments